gilfernandes/hrranker/chainlit.md

 - **Discord Community:** Join our friendly [Chainlit Discord](https://discord.gg/ZThrUxbAYw) to ask questions, share your projects, and connect with other developers! 💬

 We can't wait to see what you create with Chainlit!
 Happy coding! 💻😊

-## Welcome screen

-To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
-If you do not want a welcome screen, just leave this file empty.